March 1, 2023

 The increased use of dishwashers and garbage disposals during summer can cause plumbing issues if they’re improperly maintained.
 The additional strain on the system can lead to clogs, which can lead to backups—or worse.

 Garbage disposals can also be prone to problems during the summer months.
-Use cold water when running your disposal, as hot water can cause grease and other items to stick to the blades more easily.
-Additionally, don’t overload it with too much food at a time, and avoid putting starchy foods like potatoes down the drain.
-Doing these things will help keep your disposal working properly all summer long.
+Use cold water when running your disposal.
+Hot water can cause grease and other items to stick to the blades more easily.

 Sewer lines can become clogged during summer due to increased usage and other factors.
 Overflows, backups, and blockages can all be hazardous to your health and costly to repair.

 To prevent sewer line problems, ensure you properly dispose of fats, oils, and grease.
 Additionally, avoid flushing large items not meant for a toilet down the drain.
-Finally, have your sewer lines inspected periodically throughout the season.
+Finally, have your sewer lines inspected often throughout the season.
 This will help address any potential issues before they become serious problems.

 company icon